Apetun/Cryptonite/README.md

-# CryptoniteSTP
+# Cryptonite
-Task Phase for Cryptonite
+Resources and writeups related to cryptonite student project.